getzola/zola/docs/content/documentation/themes/creating-a-theme.md

 # Any variable there can be overriden in the end user `config.toml`
 # You don't need to prefix variables by the theme name but as this will
 # be merged with user data, some kind of prefix or nesting is preferable
-# Use snake_casing to be consistent with the rest of Gutenberg
+# Use snake_casing to be consistent with the rest of Zola
 [extra]

 # The theme author info: you!